-Winning the trophy capped a stellar year for the Supes.
+Winning the trophy capped a stellar year for the Sonics.
 Wilkens continued to work his sideline magic, while a well-balanced scoring attack, led by Williams’ 19.2 points per game, kept opponents off balance.
-Adding to the Sonics’ strength was their league-best defense, thanks to Williams’ 2.08 steals per contest and Sikma’s stellar rebounding.
+Adding to the team's strength was its league-best defense, thanks to Williams’s 2.08 steals per contest and Sikma’s stellar rebounding.
 Seattle rolled to its first 50-win season (52-30) in franchise history and its first Pacific Division title.